-We remark that SVMs reduces to our familiar linear regressor by finding a function $f(\mathbf{x}) = \mathbf{w \cdot x} + b$ to fit to the data.
-Analogous to the above discussion, one can frame this as an optimisation problem by choosing the flattest line which fits the data within an allowed residue $\epsilon$.
+We remark that SVMs reduce to our familiar linear regressor by finding a function $f(\mathbf{x}) = \mathbf{w \cdot x} + b$ to fit to the data.
+Analogous to the above discussion, one can frame this as an optimization problem by choosing the flattest line which fits the data within an allowed residue $\epsilon$.
 Likewise one can make use of Lagrange multipliers and the kernel trick to act as a non linear regressor as well.

 Note in the above discussion we have avoided the concept of {slack}.
-In order to avoid overfitting to the training data, one can allow a few points in the training data to be misclassified in order to not constrain the hypersurface too much, allowing for better generalisation to unseen data.
-In practice this becomes quantified by replacing the condition $\alpha_i \geq 0$ with $0 \leq \alpha_i \leq C$, where $C$ is the {cost} variable \cite{svm}.
+In order to avoid over-fitting to the training data, one can allow a few points in the training data to be mis-classified in order to not constrain the hyper-surface too much, allowing for better generalization to unseen data.
+In practice this becomes quantified by replacing the condition $\alpha_i \geq 0$ with